pkumarbezavada/frontend-assessment/README.md

   - ability to add a new contact to the list
   - ability to delete a contact from the list
   - example data in contacts/src/example-data.ts

+### turning in assessment

+create a pull request with your fork once code sample is complete.